AT&T Senior Plans: Phones and Discounts for Seniors

 Here are some other benefits of an AT&T plan for seniors.

-- Mobile Security and Call Protect app: This free app helps users avoid spam and fraud calls.
+- ActiveArmor app: This free app helps users avoid spam and fraud calls.
 It also enables safe browsing, identity monitoring, and more.
-It's available with the AT&T Unlimited 55 & Over plan.
+It’s available with all of AT&t’s plans.

 Bottom Line